 If you are in need of new luggage, this expandable soft side spinner luggage is affordable and comes in lots of colors.
 If you like hard-sided better, then you may favor this hard-sided luggage set better.

 Both sets come with TSA approved zippers locks and 8 wheels per piece.
-Either will be great for the plane or train or even your car depending on how you plan to travel to Alaska.

 A waterproof jacket, like this Columbia women’s waterproof one, would be perfect for any conditions you encounter when traveling to Alaska.